Dwayne L. Taylor: Congressional bid

 As Taylor is unable to seek a fifth term to the legislature in 2016, he instead announced that he was running for Chair of Volusia County against Republican Jason Davis.

 However, he decided instead to run for Congress in Florida's 6th congressional district where he resides.

 Eventually, he became Daytona Beach City Commissioner.

+Conviction and Sentencing

+Taylor's political career concluded with a federal public corruption case.
+In August 2017, Taylor was found guilty by a federal jury on nine counts of wire fraud.
+The conviction was based on evidence showing he illegally diverted over $60,000 in campaign funds from his 2012 and 2014 re-election campaigns for personal use, which included unauthorized expenses such as a Mercedes Benz, various trips, and daily living costs.

+In December 2017, Taylor was sentenced to 13 months in federal prison by U.S. District Judge Carlos E. Mendoza.
+He was also ordered to serve 18 months of supervised release and pay $62,834.55 in restitution.
+This conviction effectively ended his career in the Florida House of Representatives.